Website update! Support and services for dementia can still be found on this website.

 Help navigating aged care services

-If you're struggling, there are services to help you navigate aged care services and people who can advocate on your behalf.
+There are services to help you navigate aged care services and people who can advocate on your behalf.

-Most service providers who deliver aged care services will also help you navigate the system.
+Some organisations can help you navigate the aged care system at no cost, however, most service providers who deliver aged care services will also help you navigate the system.
+There are also paid private navigators available to help with care coordination.

 Older Persons Advocacy Network (OPAN)